lammps/lammps/doc/src/fix_temp_berendsen.rst

 run from *Tstart* to *Tstop*\ .
 The *Tdamp* parameter is specified in time units and determines how rapidly the temperature is relaxed.
-For example, a value of 100.0 means to relax the temperature in a timespan of (roughly) 100 time units (tau or fmsec or psec - see the :doc:`units <units>` command).
+For example, a value of 100.0 means to relax the temperature in a timespan of (roughly) 100 time units (tau or fs or ps - see the :doc:`units <units>` command).

 *Tstart* can be specified as an equal-style :doc:`variable <variable>`.